 Just by meeting somebody by chance can give you the motivation and needed courage to show the world that you got the guts and talent to do anything and in this case, Kirk got the push she needed to become the singer and musician she was meant to be.

-"We began talking ( with musician named John Monnecka) and eventually he found a video of me singing on Facebook and after that he would try and get me to perform while I was working," Kirk reminisces about the meeting that changed everything.
+"We began talking ( with musician named John Monnecka) and eventually he found a video of me singing on Facebook and after that he would try and get me to perform while I was working," Ju reminisces about the meeting that changed everything.
 "One day I did it, and it sparked everything."

 When things are meant to be, even in unsure times, sometimes you have to put on your guitar string and hit the mic.